carlohamalainen/ghc-imported-from/README.md

 See the ```tests``` subdirectory for some examples.
 Or load your favourite Haskell project and hit F4.

+## Beware

+If you use Cabal sandboxes, you'll have to hardcode the path to the package config file.
+This is a known issue: [https://github.com/carlohamalainen/ghc-imported-from/issues/3](https://github.com/carlohamalainen/ghc-imported-from/issues/3)

 Feedback and pull requests most welcome!